simnim/top-cat/README.md

 If the top post has a cat in it, then it's a top cat, if it's got a dog, then it's a top dog.
 You can also customize what labels to look for with the user config file.

 This project also comes with a flask app so you can browse the latest top cat and dog in a web browser!
-I'm hosting this app @ #FIXME so feel free to check it out.
+I'm hosting this app @ https://simnim.xyz/top/cat so feel free to check it out.

 # Install